 Harvard University Librarian for Latin America, Spain & Portugal Widener Library

 I have over 20 years’ experience developing and curating collections in Latin American and Iberian Studies in the humanities and social sciences.
 I collaborate extensively with staff at Houghton Library (rare books, manuscripts and archives) for my areas.
 My personal knowledge and interests are literature, history and film; and Cuba, Colombia and Iberia.

 Librarian for Romance Languages and Literatures, Penn State University Libraries

-I am Librarian for Romance Languages and Literatures and hold the rank of Associate Professor at Penn State University.
-My areas of specialization include Latin American and Iberian studies, French and Francophone studies, Brazilian and Lusophone studies, and Italian studies.
-My research areas include collection development, cultural studies, and humanities research methods.
+I am Librarian for Romance Languages and Literatures at Penn State University Libraries.
+My research areas include collection assessment, cultural studies, and humanities research methods.
 I have been a member of SALALM since 2012.